Windows icons locations. Where are the default icons stored?

 C:\Windows\System32\@WLOGO_48x48.png

-Although the Start Menu icon from Windows 10 is a PNG file, the good news is that you can transform any PNG file into a regular icon file bearing the ICO file extension quite easily.
+Although the Start Menu icons in Windows 10 and Windows 11 are PNG files, the good news is that you can transform any PNG file into a regular icon file with the ICO file extension easily.
 Here are the steps to do that: 2 ways to convert PNG, SVG, JPG files to ICO files in Windows.

-Do you know any other DLL files with icons from Windows?
+Do you know any other Windows icons locations?

-As you have seen, Windows 10 and Windows 11 have lots of built-in icon sets, and the icon folders files are the same in both operating systems.
-Depending on what kind of icon you need, there’s a good chance that you'll find it inside one of the DLL files listed in this guide.
+Now that you know where Windows stores its default icons, you can easily personalize your desktop or fix any missing ones.
+As you have seen, both Windows 10 and Windows 11 have lots of built-in icon sets, and the icon folders and files are pretty much the same in both operating systems.
+Depending on what kind of icon you need, there’s a good chance that you’ll find it inside one of the DLL files or executables listed in this guide.
 Do you know other built-in icon locations from Windows?
-If you do, don’t hesitate to share them with us, and we promise to update this article as soon as possible.
+If you do, don’t hesitate to share them in the comments section, and I’ll update this article as soon as possible.